ndjinga/SOLVERLAB/CoreFlows/Documentation/PhysicalModels/TwoPhase/DriftModelPage.md

 The Drift model
 ===============

-The model consists in the steam mass balance equation together with the mixture mass conservation, the mixture momentum balance and mixture energy balance equations.
+The model consists in four balance laws :
+- the steam mass balance
+- the mixture mass conservation
+- the mixture momentum balance
+- the mixture energy balance.

 The main unknowns are
 - the steam mass concentration $c_v$,